What Is HR Analytics?

 Enhances decision-making

-The use of HR analytics allows company leaders to make better, data-driven decisions affecting all areas of human resources, from hiring and employee benefits to training methods.
-Ways analytics can enhance decision-making include:
+The use of HR analytics allows managers and company leaders to make better, data-driven decisions affecting all areas of human resources, from hiring and employee benefits to training methods.
+Analytics can enhance decision-making in the following ways:

 • Predicting events before they occur for more strategic decision-making